 If you have a feeling of déjà vu, do not be alarmed.
 The Matrix is fine.
 I recycled the solution to this problem from an earlier one.
 The idea was to show a common problem solving method used in physics.
 Whenever possible, take a difficult problem that you haven't solved and reduce it one that you have solved.

 How does one add parallel vectors?
-Very simple — add them.
+Simple — add them.
 How does one add antiparallel vectors?
 Also simple — subtract them.
 How does one add vectors at right angles.
 Reasonably simple — use pythagorean theorem and tangent.
 How does one add vectors that aren't at 0°, 180°, or 90°?
 Brutally simple — resolve them into components.
 Don't let the vectors make you work harder.
 Make them point in a direction that's convenient for you.
 Make them into simpler vectors.

 And then the students learned that there really was no such thing as a "bad" vector and everyone lived happily ever after.
 The End.